-20. Casual vacancies
+21. Casual vacancies

-- (1) In the event of a casual vacancy occurring in the membership of the committee, the committee may appoint a person to fill the vacancy and the person so appointed is to hold office, subject to this Constitution, until the conclusion of the annual general meeting next following the date of the appointment. - (2) A person appointed to fill a casual vacancy in the committee may, but is not required to be, a member of the Association. - (3) A casual vacancy in the office of a member of the committee occurs if the member: - (a) dies, or - (b) in the case of an office bearer, ceases to be a member of the Association, or - (c) becomes an insolvent under administration within the meaning of the Corporations Act 2001 of the Commonwealth, or - (d) resigns office by notice in writing given to the secretary, or - (e) is removed from office under clause 21, or - (f) becomes a mentally incapacitated person, or - (g) is absent without the consent of the committee from 3 consecutivemeetings of the committee, or is convicted of an offence involving fraud or dishonesty for which themaximum penalty on conviction is imprisonment for not less than 3 months, or - (h) is prohibited from being a director of a company under Part 2D.6 (Disqualification from managing corporations) of the Corporations Act 2001 of the Commonwealth.
+- (1) In the event of a casual vacancy occurring in the membership of the committee, the committee may appoint a person to fill the vacancy and the person so appointed is to hold office, subject to this Constitution, until the conclusion of the annual general meeting next following the date of the appointment. - (2) A person appointed to fill a casual vacancy in the committee must be a member of the Association. - (3) A casual vacancy in the office of a member of the committee occurs if the member: - (a) dies, or - (b) ceases to be a member of the Association, or - (c) becomes an insolvent under administration within the meaning of the Corporations Act 2001 of the Commonwealth, or - (d) resigns office by notice in writing given to the secretary, or - (e) is removed from office under clause 22, or - (f) becomes a mentally incapacitated person, or - (g) is absent without the consent of the committee from 3 consecutive meetings of the committee, or - (h) is convicted of an offence involving fraud or dishonesty for which the maximum penalty on conviction is imprisonment for not less than 3 months, or - (i) is prohibited from being a director of a company under the Corporations Act 2001 of the Commonwealth.

-21. Removal of committee members
+22. Removal of committee members

-- (1) The Association in general meeting may by resolution remove any member of the committee from office before the expiration of the committee member's term of office and may by resolution appoint another person to hold office until the expiration of the term of office if the member is so removed. - (2) If a member of the committee to whom a proposed resolution referred to in sub-clause (1) makes representations in writing to the secretary or president (not exceeding a reasonable length) and requests that the representations be notified to the members of the Association, the secretary or the president must send a copy of the representations to each member of the Association or, if therepresentations are not so sent, the member is entitled to require that the representations be read out at the meeting at which the resolution is considered.
+- (1) The Association in general meeting may by resolution remove any member of the committee from office before the expiration of the committee member's term of office and may by resolution appoint another person to hold office until the expiration of the term of office if the member is so removed. - (2) If a member of the committee to whom a proposed resolution referred to in sub- clause (1) makes representations in writing to the secretary or president (not exceeding a reasonable length) and requests that the representations be notified to the members of the Association, the secretary or the president must send a copy of the representations to each member of the Association or, if the representations are not so sent, the member is entitled to require that the representations be read out at the meeting at which the resolution is considered.

-22. Committee meetings and quorum
+23. Committee meetings and quorum